Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: INTRODUCTION

-The form of these adjustment matrices parallels those of the heteroskedasticity-consistent (HC) variance estimators proposed by \citet*{MacKinnon1985some}.
-The most basic CRVE, described by \citet{Liang1986longitudinal}, uses $\bm{A}_i = \bm{I}_i$, an $n_i \times n_i$ identity matrix.
-Following \citet{Cameron2015practitioners}, we refer to this estimator as CR0.
-This estimator is biased towards zero because the cross-product of the residuals $\bm{e}_i \bm{e}_i'$ tends to under-estimate the true variance $\bs\Sigma_i$ in cluster $i$.
-A rough bias adjustment is to take $\bm{A}_i = c\bm{I}_i$, where $c = \sqrt{(m/(m-1))}$; we denote this adjusted estimator as CR1.
-Some functions in Stata use a slightly different correction factor $c_S = \sqrt{(m N)/[(m - 1)(N - p)]}$; we will refer to the adjusted estimator using $c_S$ as CR1S.
-When $N >> p$, $c_S \approx \sqrt{m/(m-1)}$ and so CR1 and CR1S will be very similar.
-The CR1 or CR1S estimator is now commonly used in empirical applications.
+The form of the adjustment matrices parallels those of the heteroskedasticity-consistent variance estimators proposed by MacKinnon and White (1985).
+The original CRVE, described by Liang and Zeger (1986), uses \(\mathbf{A}_i = \mathbf{I}_i\), an \(n_i \times n_i\) identity matrix.
+Following Cameron and Miller (2015), we refer to this estimator as CR0.
+This estimator is biased towards zero because the cross-product of the residuals \(\mathbf{e}_i \mathbf{e}_i'\) tends to under-estimate the true variance \(\boldsymbol\Sigma_i\) in cluster \(i\).
+A rough bias adjustment is to take \(\mathbf{A}_i = c\mathbf{I}_i\), where \(c = \sqrt{(m/(m-1))}\); we denote this adjusted estimator as CR1.
+Some functions in Stata use a slightly different correction factor \(c_S = \sqrt{(m N)/[(m - 1)(N - p)]}\); we will refer to the adjusted estimator using \(c_S\) as CR1S.
+When \(N >> p\), \(c_S \approx \sqrt{m/(m-1)}\) and so CR1 and CR1S will be very similar.
+However, CR1 and CR1S can differ quite substantially for models with a large number of fixed effects and small within-cluster sample size; recent guidance emphasizes that CR1S is not appropriate for this scenario (Cameron and Miller 2015).
+The CR1 and CR1S estimators are commonly used in empirical applications.

-Use of these adjustments still tends to under-estimate the true variance of $\hat{\bs\beta}$ \citep{Cameron2015practitioners}.
-Analytic work and simulation studies indicate that the degree of bias depends not only on the number of clusters $m$, but also on features of the covariates in $\bm{X}$.
-Specifically, the bias tends to be larger when the covariates are skewed or unbalanced across clusters, or when clusters vary in size \citep{Carter2013asymptotic, MacKinnon2013thirty}.
-A more principled approach to bias correction would therefore take into account these features of the covariates.
-One such estimator uses adjustment matrices given by $\bm{A}_i = \left(\bm{I} - \bm{\ddot{R}}_i \bm{M_{\ddot{R}}}\bm{\ddot{R}}_i'\bm{W}_i\right)^{-1}$.
-This estimator, denoted CR3, closely approximates the jackknife re-sampling variance estimator \citep{Bell2002bias, Mancl2001covariance}.
+Use of these adjustments still tends to under-estimate the true variance of \(\hat{\boldsymbol\beta}\) because the degree of bias depends not only on the number of clusters \(m\), but also on skewness of the covariates and unbalance across clusters (Carter, Schnepel, and Steigerwald 2013; MacKinnon 2013; Cameron and Miller 2015; Young 2016).
+A more principled approach to bias correction would take into account the features of the covariates in \(\mathbf{X}\).
+One such estimator uses adjustment matrices given by \(\mathbf{A}_i = \left(\mathbf{I} - \mathbf{\ddot{R}}_i \mathbf{M_{\ddot{R}}}\mathbf{\ddot{R}}_i'\mathbf{W}_i\right)^{-1}\).
+This estimator, denoted CR3, closely approximates the jackknife re-sampling estimator (Bell and McCaffrey 2002; Mancl and DeRouen 2001).
 However, CR3 tends to over-correct the bias of CR0, while the CR1 estimator tends to under-correct.
 The next section describes in detail the BRL approach, which makes adjustments that are intermediate in magnitude between CR1 and CR3.